snirdahan01/snirdahan01/README.md

-- 👋 Hi, I’m Snir Dahan, a 5 years Software Engineer and a Front End Developer
+- 👋 Hi, I’m Snir Dahan, a 7 years Software Engineer and a Mid-Senior Front-end Developer
 - 👀 I’m interested in Web apps and ReactJS/TS particulary
-- 🌱 I’m currently learning Advanced ReactJS/TS, RTK and React Native and more.
 - 📫 How to reach me: snirdahan01@gmail.com